History of rail transport: Poland

-Poland restored its own independence as the Second Polish Republic in 1918 from the German, Austro-Hungarian and Russian Empires.

-First Polish locomotive Ok22 (100 km/h) started operating in 1923.

-Imported electric locomotives English Electric EL.100 (100 km/h) were in use in Warsaw since 1936.
+The first Polish locomotive Ok22 (100 km/h) started operating in 1923.
+Since 1936, imported electric locomotives English Electric EL.100 (100 km/h) were in use in Warsaw.
 New Polish locomotive Pm36-1 (140 km/h) was shown at the International Exposition of Art and Technology in Modern Life in Paris in 1937.

 New Polish electric locomotive EP09 (160 km/h) was designed in 1977 and started regular operation linking Warsaw and Kraków in 1987.

 On 14 December 2014 PKP Intercity New Pendolino trains by Alstom under the name 'Express Intercity Premium' began operating on the CMK line (224 km line from Kraków and Katowice to Warsaw) with trains reaching 200 km/h (124 mph) as a regularly scheduled operation.